ckeditor/ckeditor5/packages/ckeditor5-bookmark/docs/features/bookmarks.md

 Use the bookmark toolbar button {@icon @ckeditor/ckeditor5-core/theme/icons/bookmark.svg Add bookmark} in the editor below to see the feature in action.
 Or use the "Insert" command from the menu bar to add a bookmark.
 Add a unique name to identify the bookmark (for example, `Rights`).

-To use the bookmark as an anchor in the content, add a link {@icon @ckeditor/ckeditor5-link/theme/icons/link.svg Add link} and put the bookmark name as target.
-In this example it would be `#Rights`.
 You can change the bookmark's name or remove it by clicking the bookmark icon inside the content.
 A contextual bookmark toolbar will pop up.

 {@snippet features/bookmark}